Do career guidance programs actually have any place in a nation like Nigeria?

 Through this definition, it is obvious that this is an all-encompassing process— one that starts before school (parents start observing the child’s personality) and continues even after school as they balance careers and the rest of life.

 Why is Career Guidance Relevant in Schools?

-Career guidance is usually very important during the adolescent or school-age because this is the point where individuals make transitory and life-moulding decisions that greatly determine the direction they take in life.
+Career guidance is usually very important during adolescence or school-age because this is the point where individuals make transitory and life-molding decisions that greatly determine the direction they take in life.

 Although corrective measures can still be taken after school days to bring individuals back on track as it relates to their careers, it is usually easier and faster for the individual if they are properly guided to make informed decisions from a very young age.

 For instance, a child who just discovers medicine is the best career option for him after he has graduated from University has a lot more work to do in correcting paths than a child who has discovered that right from junior secondary school.

 This being said, career guidance does not end in schools only.

 We have started seeing the role of career guidance already and why it is needed in schools.
 Now, I will be highlighting some benefits of career guidance beyond the school environment below